aghavidel/ObsidianVaults/Network-and-Systems/DistributedSystems/pBFT.md

 The goal is to implement a *practical* algorithm (one that is not heavy in computation and reasonably live) that can withstand malicious nodes (i.e. Byzantine nodes).
 In the above, computation mainly refers to message integrity verification (i.e. digital signatures, or hashing).

-The promise of the algorithm is that it provides safety and liveness for any state machine replication algorithm in a network of $n$ nodes, provided that at any point of time, at most $\lfloor \frac{n-1}{3} \rfloor$ of the topology is faulty (faulty meaning crashed and/or malicious).
+The promise of the algorithm is that it provides safety and liveness for any state machine replication algorithm in a network of $n$ nodes, provided that at any point of time, at most $\lfloor \frac{n-1}{3} \rfloor$ of the topology is faulty (faulty meaning malicious, not crashing).

 We'll describe the exact meaning of the safety condition, and what it entails later.